evolbeginner/Roseobacter_pseudogene/README.md

 ```
 for i in filtering/filter_*; do ruby scripts/process_scripts/get_final.rb -i filtering/prepare/all_pseudo.txt --include_list $i/orf_cov_80.list  --include_list $i/short_query.list --include_list $i/long_query.list > $i/all_pseudo.filtered.txt ; done
 ```
 The final result will be output in the file *filter_X/all_pseudo.filtered.txt*.
 You may want to make a comparison between this file and the pseudogenes originally identified by Psi-Phi (*filtering/prepare/all_pseudo.txt*).
+In this example dataset, there are 84 and 364 pseudogenes in these two files, respectively.
+So it is apparent that applying filtering greatly reduces the no. of pseudogenes in the analyzed genomes.